ketchuphed/dnd-presenter/README.md

 If you're running a game session, this flow works well:

-1. Add your session folder (maps, handouts, cutscenes).
+1. Add your session folder(s) (maps, vistas, handouts, cutscenes).
 2. Keep the presenter blacked out while players are deciding.
-3. Click a map when combat or exploration starts.
+3. Click an image when most relavent to your players.
 4. Use `Right Arrow` / `Left Arrow` to move through scene images quickly.
 5. Tap blackout again when you want to hide surprises.